praguna/praguna.github.io/_pages/about.md

 I'm **Praguna Manvi**. <br>
 Welcome to my page.

 I am currently working as a Senior SDE at MAI labs, an enterprise blockchain startup.
 I pursued my master's degree under the guidance of Prof. Anoop Namboodiri and Prof. Kannan Srinathan in Computer Vision and Security.
-My research was focussed was on security protocols and biometric template protection.
+My focus was on security protocols and biometric template protection.
 I completed my B.Tech in Computer Science from BMSCE, Bangalore in 2020, and obtained my M.S by Research from IIIT Hyderabad in 2023.

 I am keen on learning new things and working on problems where I can make an impact.
 For more details please find my [CV](https://praguna.github.io/cv/).